valory-xyz/mech/README.md

 ### Option 2: Run the service

-Ensure you have a file with the private key at `keys.jso`.
+Ensure you have a file with the private key at `keys.json`.

 First, copy the env file:
 ```bash